12 Ways To Travel Responsibly That You Need To Know About

 Want to see the country at your own pace?
 Rent a bicycle and start exploring!

 12. Educate Your Friends and Family

 Now that you have all the knowledge on how to travel responsibly, the next thing to do is SHARE it.
 Empower your friends and family to become more responsible and choose sustainable options when travelling.
 It is only by creating conversation around this topic can we start to change people’s behaviours and help ethical travel become the norm.

 What tips do you have for travelling more responsibly?
 Let us know in the comments!

-Find out more about GVI’s international, award-winning volunteering programmes and internships!
+Find out more about GVI’s international, award-winning volunteering programs and internships!
 Choose from over 150 community development, animal care, teaching, women’s empowerment and conservation projects worldwide!

 Subscribe to our Blog

 - Community Development

 - Personal Development

 - Responsible Travel